DominicSpears/milestoneproject3-soulfood/testing.md

   * I added a funtion to javascript that could be called whenever I needed a delete modal.

+8. Dietary requirement edit
+  * When editing a recipe, the "spicy" dietary requirement would not appear, even if the field was turned on in the database.
+It would then update incorrectly.
+  * I discovered one fo the variables in the edit_recipe.html code was set to vegan and changed it to spicy.

 #### Remaining Bugs

 1. Edit recipe ingredients/ method